-STUDENT RIGHTS

-RACISM, DISCIPLINE, & POLICING
+STUDENT RIGHTS RACISM, DISCIPLINE, & POLICING

 This document is meant to educate parents, students, and educators on students' civil rights.
 The focus is K-12 students, although some of the rights discussed here may also apply to college students.
 Throughout, you may also find examples of possible civil rights violations.
-These can be very fact-dependent and so we also provide additional resources to seek legal help towards the end.
+These can be very fact-dependent and this document should not be taken as legal advice.
+We provide resources to seek legal help towards the end.